arichtman/nix/README.md

 - Write a custom cloud provider using SSH and WoL.
 - Adjust the custom cloud provider to use OpenAMT.
 - Pull k8s module out into it's own flake/repo/overlay?
-- Use sig-addonmanager to bootstrap a CD tool and a CNI
 - Add SLOs to service monitoring [sloth](https://sloth.dev/)
-- Setup Step-CA as a certificate provider
-- Cert-Manager
+- ~~Use sig-addonmanager to bootstrap a CD tool and a CNI?~~ Seems like a pretty unused subproject and I don't mind for home leaving a couple manual steps.

 ![foolish mortals](./assets/native-k8s-ipv6.drawio.svg "What the fuck is this")